endoflife-date/endoflife.date/products/ipados.md

 ---

-> [iPadOS](https://www.apple.com/ipados/) is Aple's mobile operating system created by Apple for its iPad line of devices.
+> [iPadOS](https://www.apple.com/ipados/) is a mobile operating system created by Apple for its iPad line of devices.
 It is a rebranded variant of iOS, and introduced in 2019 as iPadOS 13.

 Major versions of iPadOS are released annually, and might lag behind corresponding iOS releases.